How David Beats Goliath: SMB Sales Strategies for Winning Without Extra Staff

 6. Implement Precision Marketing Deployment

-Adobe's Digital Intelligence Briefing shows SMBs that employ targeted marketing strategies achieve 7.8x higher ROI than those using broad-reach approaches.
+Adobe's Digital Intelligence Briefing shows SMBs employing targeted marketing strategies achieve 7.8x higher ROI than those using broad-reach approaches.
 Rather than competing on marketing budget size, compete on marketing precision.

 The Precision Marketing Framework